Easy white bean, basil, & sun-dried tomato warps are quick and veggie-packed for the perfect lunch or snack with minimal cooking and preparation.

 👩🏻🍳 Recipe

-Easy White Bean, Basil, & Sun-Dried Tomato Wraps
+Easy White Bean, Basil, and Sun-Dried Tomato Wraps

 Ingredients

-- 1 clove garlic minced (½ teaspoon garlic powder)
+- 1 clove garlic - minced or pressed, ½ teaspoon garlic powder

 - ½ cup sun-dried tomatoes